FORECLOSURE TIMELINE IN MICHIGAN

-Day 2-36: The mortgage payment is due on the 1st.
-If the mortgage is not paid on the 1st, it is considered delinquent on the 2nd.
-If the payment is late, late charges are assessed for each missed payment.
+Day 2-36: .
 The Lender/Servicer must make LIVE contact with the homeowners who missed their payment to inform the homeowner about loss mitigation options.

 Day 121: If all attempts to resolve default are unsuccessful and a hardship application is not received, the foreclosure process begins.
-The Sheriff’s sale date is scheduled and then published in the county newspaper for four (4) consecutive weeks with details of the debt.
-Notice of the sale date gets posted on the property within two (2) weeks of the first publication.
+The Sheriff’s sale date is scheduled and then published in the Berrien County Record under “LEGAL NOTICES” for four (4) consecutive weeks with details of the debt.
+Notice of the sale date also gets posted on the property within two (2) weeks of the first publication.